gersteinlab/ASTRO/README.md

 This approach gives flexibility in cases where the read length or positions vary slightly, as long as the bounding sequences remain identifiable.

+## 6.3 pre-generated GTF annotation files

+ASTRO requires specialized GTF files for its operation.
+As the construction of these files can be complex, we have pre-generated GTF files for the human (GRCh38) and mouse (mm39) genomes to facilitate efficient analysis.
+The pre-built files are provided in the Built_GTFs/ directory.

 # 7. Genes2Check Advanced Filtering

 If your experiment includes some suspicious genes (for example, piRNA or miRNA), you can list their gene IDs or gene names in a text file (e.g., genes2check.txt) and specify this file in the ASTRO parameters using --genes2check genes2check.txt (or by adding "genes2check": "genes2check.txt" in the JSON).
 When running Step 4 (Feature Counting), ASTRO will call its built-in advanced detection logic (getvalidedgtf_parallel) to determine whether to discard these suspicious genes based on their over-enrichment in corresponding control regions.
 If anomalous enrichment is detected, those entries will be removed before formal counting, thereby reducing false positives and yielding a more accurate gene expression matrix.